Summary

 Ans: The most absurd situation depicted in the poem is fishes diving below the lake in a frantic search for silence.
 Fishes, being aquatic creatures, do not have the capacity to perceive sound in the same way as land-dwelling creatures do.
 Therefore, the idea of fishes diving underwater to escape from noise is quite absurd and fantastical.

-Moreover horses whining with their feet turned upwards in the air.
-The cart they are yoked to is also upside down. are also absurd situation in poem.
+Moreover, horses whining with their feet turned upward in the air.
+The cart they are yoked to is also upside down. are also absurd situations in the poem.

 PASSAGE - 5

-Again we cry, 'we're going to die, oh won't you
+Again we cry, 'we're going to die, oh won't youstop your singing?'

 But Bhisma's soared beyond our reach, howe'er